 Out of all the technologies we know-to-be possible and that we will inevitably invent, artificial intelligence is probably the most imminent.
 We know it’s possible because humans exist.
 The human brain is a machine that takes advantage of the laws of physics.
-To be completely honest, biology is the most advanced technology on the planet and it will probably be another hundred years before our own technology reaches the complexity and sophistication of biology.
-Even if there is no other...
+To be completely honest, biology is the most advanced technology on the planet and it will probably be another hundred years before our own technology reaches the sophistication of biology.
+Even if there is no other way to...
 Click to read more.

-The basic requirements for human life is, a Nitrogen-Oxygen atmosphere and water.
+The basic requirements for human life is: a Nitrogen-Oxygen atmosphere and water.
 Most rocky planets will have all the other raw materials, which can be mined.
-In our star system, there are two planets that are potential terraforming candidates, Mars and Venus.
+In our star system, there are two planets that are potential terraforming candidates: Mars and Venus.
 The atmosphere of Venus is 90 times more massive than Earth and nearly all of it is Carbon Dioxide.
-While Nitrogen only makes up a small percentage of the Venusian atmosphere, there is still four times more Nitrogen than...
+While Nitrogen only makes up a small percentage of the Venusian atmosphere, there is still four times more Nitrogen...
 Click to read more.

 The universe is 13.8 billions years old.
-The Earth formed 4.5 billion years ago.
-Life miraculously came into existence 3.8 billion years ago.
+The Earth formed 4.5 billion years ago and life miraculously came into existence 3.8 billion years ago.
 Our star and planet are relatively young; scientists have discovered a planet at least 12.7 billion years old.
 If an older planet had life, a technological extraterrestrial civilization could have left their star system as much as 8.2 billion years ago.
-Using technology that we know is possible, an alien civilization could have colonized the entire galaxy...
+Using technology that we know is possible, an alien civilization could have colonized the entire...
 Click to read more.

 Interstellar travel is the foundation of many science fiction universes so it’s an obvious first topic to research.
 At light speed, it would take almost 4.3 years to reach the nearest star.
 Sailing across the Atlantic ocean only took as much as 6 months.
 If faster-than-light travel is possible, it would definitely be worth it.
 With present-day science, the only two contenders are warp drives and wormholes.
 Wormholes or the Einstein-Rosen bridge, could exist IF there is exotic matter with...
 Click to read more.